 As companies become more global and more multi-sector, understanding a businesses’ market, strategy and customers is crucial to identifying the long-term winners and losers within a theme.

-- Time tested active approach since our inception in 1960
+- Time tested active approach since 1960

 - Focus on companies with the proven ability to deliver commercially sustainable results from innovations

 - 100s of meetings each year with company management helps us identify winners and losers

 Our active selection approach is rooted in AXA IM Equity’s’ fundamental philosophy of selecting high-quality companies we think have the highest potential, rather than just investing in a basket of stocks that operate in a certain sector.

 To give investors access to long-term drivers of returns, we have evolved our collaborative research organization to prioritise thematic exposure over geographic and sector information which is less relevant for evaluating today’s multi-sector businesses.